 Keep your board organized by archiving completed tasks:

-Access Archived Cards: If needed, you can still view archived cards
+- Access Archived Lists And Cards: If needed, you can still view archived lists and cards

 Monitor your project's progress visually and analyze performance: